 As a result of these discussions, the Ghanaian Government was able to identify a number of specific maritime security sector challenges they wished to address, including Illegal, Unreported and Unregulated (IUU) fishing.

-In an effort to get a more comprehensive understanding of programming, avoid duplication of effort, and better leverage resources moving forward, NOAA IASI is conducting an inventory of current capacity building programs related to fisheries governance in Ghana.
+In an effort to get a more comprehensive understanding of programming, avoid duplication of effort, and better leverage resources moving forward, IASI is conducting an inventory of current capacity-building programs related to fisheries governance in Ghana.
 The objective, to provide a resource for the various ongoing and proposed projects aimed toward the goal of improving fisheries governance in Ghana and to provide a basis for future projects to build upon.

 Current projects in Ghana